 Avoiding Hassle on Zanzibar

-So this is slightly different from safety as these are more the general annoyances that you may face.
+So this is slightly different from safety as these are more the general annoyances that you may face, but not necessarily dangerous.
 There is a lot of poverty in Zanzibar so as a tourist you will stand out and a lot of people will assume you have money and they’ll want your business.

 Touts & Sellers